A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model: Conclusion

 The special case comparison with \cite{lu2025} under the exponential reduction $\alpha = 1$ confirms that both the CEM-based and FRM-based formulations recover the true parameters reliably, with the FRM incurring a modest additional variance for the scale parameters at small samples due to estimating $\alpha$ rather than fixing it.
 This penalty diminishes with increasing $n$, consistent with asymptotic efficiency, and the mixture proportion $\pi$ is estimated with comparable accuracy by both models regardless of the hazard specification.

-The data analysis further illustrates the practical utility of the proposed model.
-The EM algorithm converges stably from multiple starting values, and the fitted model provides an excellent description of the data as confirmed by the Kolmogorov-Smirnov test and the graphical comparison of empirical and fitted CDFs.
+The data analysis further illustrates the practical implementation of the proposed model.
+For the simulated dataset, stable convergence from multiple starting values in EM algorithm and a valid Kolmogorov-Smirnov fit confirm the reliability of the estimation procedure.
+The real electronic components dataset reveals an equally important feature of the methodology: when no meaningful subgroup structure exists, the instability of $\hat{\pi}$ across distinct initialization runs correctly and precisely signals near-homogeneous behavior rather than forcing a spurious mixture solution.

 Several directions remain open for future work.
-Bootstrap confidence intervals for the model parameters and quantiles of interest would complement the asymptotic results and are particularly relevant at small sample sizes where the asymptotic approximation is less reliable.
 Extension to multiple stress levels with heterogeneity emerging at more than one transition point is a natural generalization.
 Bayesian estimation with informative priors on the mixture proportion could improve inference when prior knowledge about the fraction of weaker units is available from historical data.
 Optimal experimental design for the $h$-SSALT model, determining the stress-change time $\tau$ and censoring number $r$ that minimize estimation uncertainty, possibly under cost or resource constraints, is another practically important problem that we leave for our future investigation.
 Related design frameworks, both frequentist under constrained multicriteria criteria \citep{prajapat2026constrained} and Bayesian \citep{prajapat2026exact}, have recently been developed, and extending such approaches to the heterogeneous $h$-SSALT setting represents a natural direction for the future work.